arantespp/arantespp.com/posts/zettelkasten/scrum.md

 - Besides software development, which does other fields use Scrum?

-- What the Product Owner do?
+- What does the Product Owner do?
 And the Scrum Master?

 - Scrum framework defines some tools, ceremonies, and roles.
 List them.